Esperanto grammar: Prepositions

 The last of these, da, is semantically Slavic and is difficult for Western Europeans, to the extent that even many Esperanto dictionaries and grammars define it incorrectly.

 Because a bare root may indicate a preposition or interjection, removing the grammatical suffix from another part of speech can be used to derive a preposition or interjection.
 Thus the verbal root far- (do, make) has been unofficially used without a part-of-speech suffix as a preposition "by", marking the agent of a passive participle or an action noun in place of the standard de.

 Verbs

 All verbal inflection is regular.
 There are three tenses of the indicative mood.
 The other moods are the conditional and volitive (treated as the jussive by some).
 There is also the infinitive.
 No aspectual distinctions are required by the grammar, but derivational expressions of Aktionsart are common.

 Verbs do not change form according to their subject.
 I am, we are, and he is are simply mi estas, ni estas, and li estas, respectively.
 Impersonal subjects are not used: pluvas (it is raining), estas muso en la domo (there is a mouse in the house).

 Most verbs are inherently transitive or intransitive.
 As with the inherent part of speech of a root, this is not apparent from the shape of the verb and must simply be memorized.
-Transitivity is changed with the suffixes -igi (the transitivizer/causative) and -iĝi (the intransitivizer/middle voice):
+Transitivity is changed with the affixes -ig- (the transitivizer or causative) and -iĝ- (the intransitivizer or middle voice) after the root; for example: